 Last Will and Testament

 No one knows when and how we are going to pass on, however, we all know for certain it will happen one day.
 Do you want to decide how your estate is distributed or will you let the state's law dictate who inherits your?
 Planning is key in life, especially, when it comes to your legacy.
-At the very least, you should have a Last Will and Testament, so you decide how your estate is distributed and to whom.
+At the very least, you should have a Last Will and Testament, so you decide how who gets your stuff when you pass away.
 There are formalities that you have to comply with in order for the state to recognize your Will.
+Having a Will does not protect your stuff from your family's creditor, addiction issues, bankruptcy and divorce.

 Health Care Surrogate

 If you can't make your own medical decisions, do you know who will make those decisions for you?
-If you would like someone close to you to be able to make medical decisions on your behalf, then you should consider naming a health care surrogate.
-It is important to have a conversation with this person before you appoint him or her regarding your wishes and your believes.
-The person may not be comfortable making certain medical decisions on your behalf, and you would be wise to know that now and find another person you trust who would honor your wishes.
+If you would like someone close to you to be able to make medical decisions on your behalf, you can name them as you health care surrogate.
+It is important to have a conversation with this person (and the backups listed) before you appoint him or her regarding your wishes and your believes regarding your medical care.
+The person may not be comfortable making certain medical decisions on your behalf, and you would be wise to know that upfront and find another person you trust who would make medical decisions aligned with your wishes.